mark-akturatech/archon-c64/README.md

 However, we do one important thng here, we store CINV pointer locally for use in our interrupt handler

-We will start our app at address $6129 (but we will include the CINV copy code).
+We will use a snapshot of the app with a breakpoint at address $6129 for disassembly.